Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given if players violate.
     - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from the tournament and/or blacklisted from the tournament altogether.
-    - Usage of any tools and programs that are against [osu!'s community rules](/wiki/en/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu!team at will.
+    - Usage of any tools and programs that are against [osu!'s community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu!team at will.

 ### Tournament registration

 1. All interested players are required to register into the tournament individually.
-   - In order to be eligible to play in the tournament, players must have the Indonesian flag displayed on their profile and at least 3000 osu!catch playcounts.
+   - In order to be eligible to play in the tournament, each player is required to have the Indonesian flag displayed on their profile and at least 3000 osu!catch playcounts to their name.
 2. To ensure valid and serious registrations, every registered player will be checked in detail by the Tournament Management.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
 4. The Tournament Management will only account for a maximum of 32 players to take part in the tournament.